Davidson-Davie Community College

 College in Davidson County, North Carolina, U.S.

 Davidson-Davie Community College (DDCC) is a public community college with campuses in Davidson County and Davie County, North Carolina.
 It awards certificates, diplomas, and associate degrees in more than 50 programs.
 As a member of the Comprehensive Articulation Agreement (CAA), between the North Carolina Community College System and the University of North Carolina (UNC) System, credits earned at DCCC transfer to the university system.
 Davidson-Davie Community College also provides basic skill training and General Educational Development (GED) programs to the public.

 Davidson-Davie Community College is accredited by the Southern Association of Colleges and Schools.

 History

-Vice President Joe Biden, Secretary of Labor Hilda Solis, and Dr. Jill Biden touring the college in 2012.
+Vice President Joe Biden, Secretary of Labor Hilda Solis, and Jill Biden touring the college in 2012.

 Originally chartered in 1958 as an Industrial Education Center DCCC provided education and skills to assist the community in transitioning from an agriculturally based to a manufacturing-based economy.
 In 1963, enrollment consisted of 51 students in adult education and service programs with 125 students enrolled in vocational and technical courses.

 Officially chartered as Davidson County Community College in 1965, the college began offering a larger variety of degrees and certificates including Associate in Arts (AA) and Associate in Science (AS).
 College transfer courses were added in 1966, and for the Spring 2012 graduating class, nearly 200 students earned the college transfer credential of the AA, AS or Associate's in General Education (AGE) degree.